 Having a growth mindset is not about believing you are capable of things that are unrealistic.
 That would be wishful thinking.

-A growth mindset is different from positive thinking.
+A growth mindset is also different from positive thinking.
 People with a fixed mindset often confuse a growth mindset with positive thinking.
 While there is a connection, they are not one and the same.

 one and the same: an expression used to emphasize that things or people are the same